Boughton Hall, Chester

 The landlord/freeholder is ERL (Chester) Limited, whose registered office is Scutches Barn, 17 High Street, Whittlesford, Cambridge, CB22 4LT, a company registered in England and Wales, company number 06525084.

 We can provide the details of established estate agents and conveyancers to assist you.
 This is a non-obligatory service and you are, of course, free to use firms of your own choosing.
 Please see the Sales Team for more details.

 No company or person connected with Boughton Hall receives any incentive or commission from any service provider we may recommend.

-Owners/occupiers may have pets, but the pets must not be a nuisance to other owners/occupiers.
+Owners/occupiers may have pets, but pets are not allowed in internal communal areas and they must not be a nuisance to other owners/occupiers.
 Any owner/occupier that has a pet must appoint a vet as a guardian for the pet in the event of an emergency.

 There is non-allocated parking available on a first-come, first-served basis, and a maximum of one car allowed per property.
 No trailers, camper vans or caravans are allowed to be parked in the car park.

 Our Garden Room Restaurant overlooking the gardens is provided for use by the owners/occupiers and their visitors.
 Its professional chefs serve freshly-prepared meals daily, including traditional Sunday lunch, and it’s the venue for special dining events.

 There is a daily concierge service available, undertaken by the Duty Managers.